Michael-Purser/self-balancing-robot/README.md

    ```
    $ roslaunch teeterbot_listener teeterbot_listener.launch
    ```
-   The listener should now start outputting joint state information to the terminal.
+   The listener should start outputting joint state information to the terminal.